 - Social Change Impact Report

-Walden University’s master’s and doctoral programs, in fields including public health, health professions, nursing, psychology, management, education, and mental health, were ranked among the top five in multiple categories in Diverse: Issues in Higher Education’s 2013 Top 100 Producers of Minority Graduate Degrees.
+Walden University’s master’s and doctoral programs, in fields including public health, health professions, nursing, health services, education, psychology, and mental health and social health services programs, were ranked among the top five in multiple categories in Diverse: Issues in Higher Education’s 2014 Top 100 Producers of Minority Graduate Degrees.